magarittenguyen/magarittenguyen.github.io/_posts/2022-10-12-STT558-project2-group2c-blog-post.md

 With this data I created contingency tables.
 One, looking at the association of vegan and vegetarian food, one lookng at sources where the recipies came from and how healthy they were, and lastly sources of where the recipies came from and weather or not they wre expensive -- expensive meaning that the price was higher than the 75% percentile of the data.
 I also create a couple of boxplots, scatter plots, and have a regression like overlaying a scatter plot.

+Every time we met, we would explain to each other what the other person had done and continue to deligate tasks.
+One way we got through not having to reconcile program merge diffrences too much was to comminucate when we were going to pull, commit, and push.
+Suyog had a sub repo he was working on and would monitor the main repo gor my commits and deal with the merging conflicts as they came in.
+We did this often in small sections, so I thought that this was very helpful.

-We spent time apart and together writing our narrative and proof reading it for a couple hours.
-We also tried to draw conclusions the best we could from out EDA.
+We spent time apart and together writing our narrative and proof reading it for a couple hours on the day it was due.
+We also tried to draw conclusions the best we could from our EDA.

 In summary, the process of our project is as follows: